 definitions, apps, and so forth.

-you download OTAs from - typically your sponsor,
+whichever ship you download system updates from - typically your

 The non-metadata is stored as a